vladkorotnev/cd-player/firm/README.md

 * ESP32-WROVER **with ESP32 REV 3 or newer**, with 8MB QIO Flash and 4MB QIO PSRAM (HIMEM is not used currently)
 * ESPer Keypad
 * Futaba GP1232A02 VFD display (take it out of a broken arcade cabinet... or write a driver for something less obscure, but preferably also VFD :-)
-* optional: IR remote receiver (not yet implemented)
+* IR remote receiver + PS2 DVD remote
 * optional: Nixierator module for track # display (not yet implemented)

 ### Tested CD drives